jpedro/jpedro/README.md

   write strong opinions that you will be forever embarrassed of.

 - [`jpedro/.github`](https://github.com/jpedro/.github) hosts Github special
   files, for repos that don't define them.
-Like:

   - [`.github/CODE_OF_CONDUCT.md`](https://github.com/jpedro/.github/blob/main/.github/CODE_OF_CONDUCT.md)